 It’s been several years in the making.

 The first hint of the School’s new digital publication came during the May 25, 2015 meeting of journalism faculty members.
-That’s when they agreed to move toward integrating two of the program’s long-standing publications: Centretown News and Capital News Online.
+That’s when they approved the integration of two of the program’s long-standing publications: Centretown News and Capital News Online.